The Homosexual Was Invented in 1869

 But among gentlemen?
 Two men could be inseparable.
 Could live together.
 Could be understood by everyone around them to have a “particular friendship.”
 As long as no one said the unspeakable, it remained within the bounds of acceptable conduct.
 They weren’t hiding.
 They were navigating.

-And here’s what modern writers miss most often: these men could be Christian.
+What modern writers miss most often: these men could be Christian.
 Genuinely, devoutly Christian.
 Without constant internal warfare.

-Because there was no identity to reconcile.
+There was no identity to reconcile with this.

 A Georgian naval officer who loved his lieutenant wasn’t “a gay man who is also Christian.”
 He was a Christian gentleman, devoted to his duty and his God, who also had a particular friendship he conducted with appropriate discretion.
 The things he did and felt didn’t constitute a category of person that stood in opposition to his faith.
 There was no “homosexual Christian” contradiction because there was no homosexual.
 Just a man.
 Living his life.
 Managing his conduct.
 Loving who he loved.